mylivn-gmbh/jobs/ui-ux-designer.md

 Join us on our mission to transform social media!

 ## Your profile
-- 3+ years of experience in user-centric application and interaction design.
+- 3+ years of experience in a user-centric application and interaction design.
-- Experts in using industry-standard design tools (eg. Invision, Sketch, Adobe Illustrator, Mockups etc.).
+- Experts in using industry-standard design tools (eg. Invision, Sketch, Adobe Photoshop, Adobe Illustrator, Adobe After Effects, Mockups etc.).
-- Ability to create prototypes (eg. wire framing, etc.).
+- Ability to create prototypes (eg. inVision, Marvel, etc.).
-- Experience in design across multiple channels (desktop, mobile and web).
+- Experience in wireframe and interface design across multiple channels (desktop, mobile and web).
 - Strong sense of workflow and user interaction.
 - Proven UX design capabilities with a strong referential portfolio.
 - Ability to solve complicated UX topics and create high-quality imagery from concept development to execution.